Introducing our brand new Rules Engine —

 Creating the JWT assertion

 The assertion parameter must contain a single JWT encoded with an algorithm of your choice.
-Populate the https://commercelayer.io/claims key with an array of objects to pass all the information you need, such as:
+Populate the https://commercelayer.io/claims object with the keys you need to pass all the desired information, such as:

 • owner — the customer or user you want to make the calls on behalf of.